For JUPAS admission requirements, please refer to the information from the Office of Admissions and Financial Aid

 The Department has a few quota for non-local students every year.
 For admission requirements, please refer to the information posted on the website of the Office of Admissions and Financial Aid.

-Admission talks will be held during the CUHK Orientation Day (on 16 October 2021) and S6 Consultation Day (a weekend in May) which are organized by the Chinese University of Hong Kong.
+Admission talks will be held during the CUHK Orientation Day (on 15 October 2022) and S6 Consultation Day (in May) which are organized by the Chinese University of Hong Kong.